Federation

 Federation transport is Ed25519-signed message-by-message; receiving Servers validate against the originating Server's published public key.

-Every participant in a federation runs the same software; no participant is privileged over another.
+Every participant runs the same software, holds its own database and keys, and no participant is privileged over another.

 Why federation is the missing layer SCITT leaves to implementers and what cross-TS coordination looks like in practice.